-Berlin is the capital of Germany and a principal political and tourist hub.
+Berlin (Berlijn in Dutch) is the capital of Germany and a principal political and tourist hub.
 It is located around 575km east of Amsterdam.

-Let’s look at the options for travel between Amsterdam and Berlin by air, train and bus:
+Let’s look at the options for travel between Amsterdam and Berlin by train, air and bus.

-Germany and the Netherlands are both members of the Schengen Zone so it is (normally) not necessary to go through passport control when travelling between Amsterdam and Berlin.
+As Germany and the Netherlands are members of the Schengen Zone agreement you do not normally need to go through a passport control check when travelling between Amsterdam and Berlin.

-Deutsche Bahn (German Railways) runs a direct train between Amsterdam and Berlin – this is a standard Intercity (IC) rail service, not a high-speed one – the journey time is about 6 hours 20 minutes.
+Deutsche Bahn (DB German Railways) and NS International jointly run a 6x daily direct train between Amsterdam and Berlin – this is a standard Intercity (IC) rail service, not a high-speed one – and the journey time is about 5 hours 52 minutes.

-The Amsterdam-Berlin IC train runs 6x daily from Amsterdam Central to Berlin Hauptbahnhof (Hbf), terminating at Berlin Ostbahnhof.
-The first train leaves Amsterdam early at 0502 (Mon-Sat) with a service every 2 hours – the last train is at 1500 (1700 on Sundays).
+The Intercity Berlin train runs from Amsterdam Central to Berlin Hauptbahnhof (Hbf), terminating at Berlin Ostbahnhof.
+The first train leaves Amsterdam at 0559 with a service every 2 hours, with the last train departing at 1559.

-From Berlin Hbf, the first train leaves at 0634 (Mon-Sat) with departures every 2 hours until 1634.
+From Berlin Hbf, the first train leaves at 0606 with departures every 2 hours until the last departure at 1606.

 This service makes a number of stops – in the Netherlands at Hilversum, Amersfoort, Apeldoorn, Deventer, Almelo and Hengelo.

 It crosses into Germany at Bad Bentheim then makes further stops at (among others) Rheine, Osnabrück, Bünde, Minden, Hannover, Wolfsburg, Stendal and Berlin Spandau.